Racer Success - academic resources for students and families

 Information Systems is also working hard to assist you as an emphasis is placed on more virtual-based technology needs.
 Please contact the Service Desk at firstname.lastname@example.org or by phone at 270.809.2346 with technology questions.

 We hope the following information, resources and tips are helpful to you.
 Stay positive, safe and healthy.
-Murray State is here to assist you in any way possible as we successfully complete the fall semester.
+Murray State is here to assist you in any way possible as we successfully complete the spring semester.